 The key for any contract manufacturer is the ability to be as transparent as possible with their potential clients (and their clients) from the very start.

 Finding the right contract manufacturer for your dietary supplement project may take time – and that's okay.
 If there's any aspect of the dietary supplement manufacturing journey worth investing additional time and effort into, it's this.

-Ultimately, whichever contract manufacturer you chose to work with will be responsible for shapping your dietary supplement product and for shapping your experiences and understanding of the supplement manfuacturing process – for worse or for better.
+Ultimately, whichever contract manufacturer you chose to work with will be responsible for shaping your dietary supplement product and for shaping your experiences and understanding of the supplement manufacturing process – for worse or for better.